helmetjs/helmet/middlewares/content-security-policy/README.md

 The `reportOnly` option, if set to `true`, sets the `Content-Security-Policy-Report-Only` header instead.

 This middleware does minimal validation.
-You should use a more sophisticated CSP validator, like [Google's CSP Evaluator](https://csp-evaluator.withgoogle.com/), or [CSP Scanner](https://cspscanner.com/) to make sure your CSP is both valid, and effective at mitigating attacks.
+You should use a more sophisticated CSP validator, like [Google's CSP Evaluator](https://csp-evaluator.withgoogle.com/), to make sure your CSP looks good.

 ## Recipe: generating nonces